 Providing a few services in addition to your products can push your store to another level.
 It shows your customers how much you care and how well they are taken care of.
 It will certainly set your gift shop apart from your competitors.
 Here are a few ideas for services you might be able to offer:

 - Gift wrapping – Many gift shop customers come in to buy small items for people back home.
-Provide a simple gift wrapping station or have a staff member offer wrapping services.
+Provide a simple gift-wrapping station or have a staff member offer wrapping services.

 - Tour Info or Guides – Think about partnering with other local tourism businesses.
-Offer to promote different destination or tour guide agencies.
+Offer to promote different destinations or tour guide agencies.
 Perhaps you might want to offer tours yourself.
 This can be a fun way to interact with guests on a deeper level.

 - Tickets – Many gift shops sell tickets for local attractions.
 If you can find a way to offer a slight discount on tickets, even better.